eyo-chen/expense-tracker/README.md

 export default throttle;
 ```

-Although I did not create this function initially, I do read the code and do my best to understand the mechanism in this function.
+Although I did not initially create this function, I do read the code and do my best to understand the mechanism behind this function.
 This function, it turns out, integrates a number of critical principles, including high order function, spread operator, rest operator, recursion, asynchronous, and closure.
-Because I want to detect the current width in many components, I construct a custom hook to perform all of the logic inside, and I merely make sure that this custom hook always returns the current width of screen size.
+Because I want to detect the current width in many components, I construct a custom hook to perform all of the logic inside, and I merely make sure that this custom hook always returns the current width of the screen size.

 ```
 import { useState, useEffect } from "react";